chiweitw/smart-wallet/README.md

 ## Features

+- Wallet
+    - Manage and operate assets like a regular wallet.
 - Wallet Factory
     - You can obtain the address either before or after the account is created, which means you can start receiving ETH or tokens before ever sending a transaction by yourself.
     - UUPS Proxy upgradable.